eyobbaye/Weather-App/README.md

     License

 Introduction
-The Weather App is a simple and intuitive application built with React.js that allows users to check the current weather conditions and forecasts for their desired locations.
+The Weather App is a simple and intuitive application built with React.js that allows users to check the current weather conditions for their desired locations.
 With a clean user interface and real-time data, it provides an excellent user experience for anyone looking to stay informed about the weather.
 Features

     Search for current weather by city name.